 It's the right choice for teams that already have a reliable contact data provider and sales engagement infrastructure in place, and want to add intent intelligence from a source that Forrester named Customer Favorite among all evaluated intent data vendors.

 Choose ZoomInfo if you need intent data as part of a complete GTM platform rather than a standalone product.
-ZoomInfo combines a large B2B data asset with its own intent signals, AI-powered sales and marketing tools, conversation intelligence, and access through native products and open APIs.
+ZoomInfo combines a large B2B data asset with its own intent signals, GTM Context Graph-driven sales and marketing execution, conversation intelligence, and access through native products and open APIs.

 Get started with ZoomInfo here.